ns1/ns1-ansible-modules/README.md

 Installation
 ============

 Install this from ansible-galaxy. `ansible-galaxy install ns1.ns1`.
 You will need the ns1 python client version 0.9.19 or greater.
-This can be installed by running: `pip install nsone`.
+This can be installed by running: `pip install ns1-python`.
 Additional information can be found here [ns1-python](https://github.com/ns1/ns1-python)

 Testing
 =======